-Who is eligible for an uncontested divorce?
+Who is Eligible for an Uncontested Divorce?

+For couples that agree on the terms of the divorce, going the uncontested route can save you precious time and money.
 Since uncontested divorces are not litigated, there is a massive reduction in legal fees and very little time spent in court.
-They can be settled in as little as a month, letting you both move on with your lives faster than if you had to endure long, drawn-out divorce proceedings.
+An uncontested divorce without a lawyer can be settled in as little as a month, letting you both move on with your lives faster than if you had to endure long, drawn-out divorce proceedings.
 You also retain more control over the outcome of the divorce if you agree and can draw up an agreement that you’re both happy with.

 Can You Get an Uncontested Divorce Without a Lawyer?

 Now that you know uncontested divorces aren’t litigated, you may be wondering if you can handle it yourself.
 While you certainly can complete an uncontested divorce without the help of an attorney, it’s not advisable.

 Benefits of an Uncontested Divorce Without a Lawyer